Last week I passed on Guy's early thoughts on the

 Should the horse not run it is stakes refunded from the bookie

-but you still win the lay on Betfair as they are classic ante post
+but you still win the lay on Betfair as they are classic ante

 where backer stakes on non runners are lost.